 Is cultured marble suitable for showers?

-It is a popular material for showers, and there are several reasons it is a good choice.
-Marble is a quarried natural stone, so it is a durable and long-lasting material.
+For a number of factors, it is a popular material for showers and a wise choice.
+Marble is a natural stone that is quarried, making it a strong and long-lasting substance.

-It can also be customized to match any color or style, and it comes in various finishes, including glossy and matte.
+Additionally, it can be tailored to fit any color or fashion, and it is available in a variety of glossy and matte textures.

 Is Cultured Marble Real Marble?